switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 Next, point a web browser at: `http://your.server.ip.address/hot/0/0/0.png`

 You'll need to edit that of course if you changed `URI=/hot/` above.
 You should see a small map of the world.
 If you don't, investigate the errors that it displays.
 These will most likely be permissions errors or perhaps related to accidentally missing some steps from the instructions above.
-If you don't get a tile and get other errors again, save the full output in a Pastebin and ask a question about the problem somewhere like [`community.openstreetmap.org`](https://community.openstreetmap.org){: targed=_blank}.
+If you don't get a tile and get other errors again, save the full output in a Pastebin and ask a question about the problem somewhere like [`community.openstreetmap.org`](https://community.openstreetmap.org){: target=_blank}.

 ## Viewing tiles